kimpers/tokentax_scripts/README.md

      Manually replace all REPv1 and REPv2 with REP in TokenTax, as well.

 ## To-Do
-    * Does not currently account for the gas cost paid for the transaction.
-Technically, this should be added as the "Fee" for a TokenTax transaction.
-    * It ignores any refunded tokens from aggregation on 0x.
-This is normally a dust amount (like 1 cent), so can generally be ignored.
+    * Currently ignores any refunded tokens from aggregation through 0x.
+This should always be a dust amount caused by rounding errors.